camueller/SmartApplianceEnabler/doc/NodeRED_EN.md

 # Node-RED
-[Node-RED](https://nodered.org/) can be used to visualize the *Smart Appliance Enabler* MQTT messages in the Node-RED dashboard.
+[Node-RED](https://nodered.org/) can be used to visualize the MQTT messages of the *Smart Appliance Enabler* in the Node-RED dashboard.
 The performance charts in particular can help to understand and optimize the behavior of the *Smart Appliance Enabler*.

 ## Installation without Docker
 A separate user should be used for Node-RED, which is added to the `sudo` group and whose password is also set: